Last updated on January 15, 2023 by Wandering our World

 The city’s main square is Piazza Sant’Oronzo, the site of a Roman amphitheater and in the evening you must join in with the local tradition of strolling down the evening passeggiata before dinner.
 Day trips include the lovely seaside towns of Otranto and Gallipoli for moreish local flavors.

-The cosmopolitan city of Milan is not known for being incredibly ‘Italian’ – it lacks the cobbled streets and ochre buildings that Italy is best known for – but it has a wealth of culture to discover.
+The cosmopolitan city of Milan is not known for being incredibly ‘Italian’ – it lacks the cobbled streets and ochre buildings that Italy is best known for – but it has a wealth of culture to discover and is one of the best shopping cities in the world.

 Spain is packed with beautiful towns that appear little-changed in centuries.
-However it’s the cities here that really pull in the crowds.
+However like Italy, it’s the cities that really pull in the crowds.

 City breaks to the likes of Barcelona are popular throughout Europe due to the cosmopolitan feel and historic backdrop.